IRS whistleblowers say Biden DOJ's 'abuse of power' interfered in Hunter Biden investigation - The Southern Maryland Chronicle

 As The Center Square previously reported, court documents made public last month show that Hunter Biden, who pleaded guilty to two federal misdemeanor tax-related charges, will also face a charge related to possessing a gun while being a drug user.
 However, that firearm charge will be subject to a pretrial diversion agreement, meaning Hunter Biden’s lawyers brokered a deal and will likely not see prison time for the gun charge.

-Hunter Biden’s plea deal was immediately criticized by Republicans as a “sweetheart deal” and was a key point of focus for Wednesday’s hearing.
+Republicans immediately criticized Hunter Biden’s plea deal as a “sweetheart deal” and was a key point of focus for Wednesday’s hearing.

 Shapley worked on Hunter Biden’s case and said both the IRS and Delaware State prosecutors recommended charging Hunter Biden with multiple felonies and misdemeanors related to his tax filings from 2014 to 2019.
 Shapley testified that President Biden’s political appointees “were allowed to weigh in on whether to charge the president’s son” and the final plea deal ended up being much less than the IRS originally recommended, in part because the investigation dragged on beyond the statute of limitations for some alleged crimes.